 There are other homes for articles on related topics like sustainability science, environmental and ecological economics, resilience theory, quantitative political science or international relations, or articles without reference to human-environment relationships.
 Those wishing to publish ethically and open access can see a listing of other journals and their urls and reputations produced by the co-editor, here.

 This is a "DIY" journal, with the work done by volunteer editors and referees from academic institutions.
 There is no budget.
 Over the years, the JPE has published several important contributions to the field of political ecology, and spanned several disciplines, while remaining free of charge.
-It is cited more often per article than many commercial journals charging libraries and individuals for access.
+It is cited more often per article than many commercial journals charging authors or libraries and individuals for access.

 Articles are double-blind refereed, which can take up to 3 months [much longer if referees do not reply!].
 A description of the journal can be found in Spanish here and in English (at the end of an argument for academic-controlled OA journals) here.
 For updates on political ecology, see for example, the POLLEN network, or the Undisciplined Environments site.

 From 2011, JPE has been listed and ranked in the SCOPUS global bibliographic and citation database (Citescore 2022: 3.4 - upper quartile for several fields - eg anthropology, geography, development, politics 95/652), is in the Web of Science Emerging Sources Citation Index (now indexed for the first time: 2022: 2.3), and is also in several listings including DOAJ.
 Articles are archived in perpetuity by Portico.
 Authors retain copyright via a CC-BY licence.